-- (e) Content.
-The Plan required by this section shall contain architectural or engineering drawings, maps, assumptions, calculations, and narrative statements as needed to adequately describe the proposed development of the tract and the measures planned to comply with the requirements of this ordinance.
-Plan content may vary to meet the needs of specific site requirements.
-Detailed guidelines for Plan preparation may be obtained from the town on request. - (f) Timeline for Decisions on Plans.
-The town will review each complete Plan submitted to them and within 30 days of receipt thereof will notify the person submitting the Plan that it has been approved, approved with modifications, or disapproved.
+- (K) Timeline for Decisions on Plans.
+Lincoln County will review each complete Plan submitted to them and within 30 days of receipt thereof will notify the Person submitting the Plan that it has been approved, approved with modifications, or disapproved.
 Failure to approve, approve with modifications, or disapprove a complete Plan within 30 days of receipt shall be deemed approval.
-The town will review each revised Plan submitted to them and within 15 days of receipt thereof will notify the person submitting the Plan that it has been approved, approved with modifications, or disapproved.
-Failure to approve, approve with modifications, or disapprove a revised Plan within 15 days of receipt shall be deemed approval. - (g) Approval.
-The town shall only approve a Plan upon determining that it complies with all applicable State and local regulations for erosion and sedimentation control.
+Lincoln County will review each revised Plan submitted to them and within 15 days of receipt thereof will notify the Person submitting the Plan that it has been approved, approved with modifications, or disapproved.
+Failure to approve, approve with modifications, or disapprove a revised Plan within 15 days of receipt shall be deemed approval. - (L) Approval.
+Lincoln County shall only approve a Plan upon determining that it complies with all applicable State and local regulations for erosion and sedimentation control.
 Approval assumes the applicant's compliance with the federal and state water quality laws, regulations and rules.
-The town shall condition approval of Plans upon the applicant's compliance with federal and state water quality laws, regulations and rules.
-The town may establish an expiration date, not to exceed three (3) years, for Plans approved under this ordinance whereby no land-disturbing activity has been undertaken. - (h) Disapproval for Content.
-The town may disapprove a Plan or draft Plan based on its content.
-A disapproval based upon a Plan's content must specifically state in writing the reasons for disapproval. - (i) Other Disapprovals.
-The town shall disapprove an erosion and sedimentation control plan if implementation of the plan would result in a violation of rules adopted by the Environmental Management Commission to protect riparian buffers along surface waters.
-The town may disapprove an erosion and sedimentation control plan or disapprove a transfer of a plan under subsection (k) of this section upon finding that an applicant or a parent, subsidiary, or other affiliate of the applicant: - (1) Is conducting or has conducted land-disturbing activity without an approved plan, or has received notice of violation of a plan previously approved by the Commission or a local government pursuant to this Article and has not complied with the notice within the time specified in the notice.

-- (2) Has failed to pay a civil penalty assessed pursuant to this Article or a local ordinance adopted pursuant to this Article by the time the payment is due. - (3) Has been convicted of a misdemeanor pursuant to G.S.
+Lincoln County shall condition approval of Plans upon the applicant's compliance with federal and state water quality laws, regulations and rules. - (M) Disapproval for Content.
+Lincoln County may disapprove a Plan or draft Plan based on its content.
+A disapproval based upon a Plan's content must specifically state in writing the reasons for disapproval. - (N) Other Disapprovals.
+Lincoln County shall disapprove an erosion and sedimentation control plan if implementation of the plan would result in a violation of rules adopted by the Environmental Management Commission to protect riparian buffers along surface waters.
+Lincoln County may disapprove an erosion and sedimentation control plan or disapprove a transfer of a plan under subsection (K) of this section upon finding that an applicant or a parent, subsidiary, or other affiliate of the applicant: - (1) Is conducting or has conducted land-disturbing activity without an approved plan, or has received notice of violation of a plan previously approved by the Commission or a local government pursuant to this Article and has not complied with the notice within the time specified in the notice. - (2) Has failed to pay a civil penalty assessed pursuant to this Article or a local ordinance adopted pursuant to this Article by the time the payment is due. - (3) Has been convicted of a misdemeanor pursuant to G.S.
 113A-64(b) or any criminal provision of a local ordinance adopted pursuant to this Article. - (4) Has failed to substantially comply with State rules or local ordinances and regulations adopted pursuant to this Article.

-In the event that an erosion and sedimentation control plan or a transfer of a plan is disapproved by the town pursuant to subsection (j) of this section, the local government shall so notify the Director of the Division of Energy, Mineral, and Land Resources within 10 days of the disapproval.
-The town shall advise the applicant or the proposed transferee and the Director in writing as to the specific reasons that the plan was disapproved.
-Notwithstanding the provisions of Section 16(a), the applicant may appeal the local government's disapproval of the plan directly to the Commission.
+In the event that an erosion and sedimentation control plan or a transfer of a plan is disapproved by Lincoln County pursuant to subsection (J) of this section, the local government shall so notify the Director of the Division of Energy, Mineral, and Land Resources within 10 days of the disapproval.
+Lincoln County shall advise the applicant or the proposed transferee and the

+Director in writing as to the specific reasons that the plan was disapproved.
+Notwithstanding the provisions of §152.17(A) of this chapter, the applicant may appeal the county's disapproval of the plan directly to the Commission.

-For purposes of this subsection, an applicant's record or the proposed transferee's record may be considered for only the two years prior to the application date.
+For purposes of this subsection, an applicant's record or the proposed transferee's record may be considered for only the two (2) years prior to the application date.